metamaden/recountmethylation_instance/README.md

 # Who is this resource for?

-The `recountmethylation_instance` resource powers comprehensive and semi-automated download, harmonization, and compilation of DNAm array data from across many samples and studies.
-It can handle data from tens of thousands of samples and hundreds of studies.
-This is accomplished with features like file versioning with timestamps, extensive quality filters and sanity checks, and efficient handling of large datasets out of memory or with proper data formats.
+The `recountmethylation_instance` resource can handle data compilations comprising upwards of tens of thousands of samples and hundreds of studies.
 If you are instead obtaining data from just one or a few samples or studies from GEO, there are several more lightweight approaches available to you, including manual download of files from the GEO website.
 Programmatic options are made available in various R/Bioconductor libraries, including functions provided in the [`GEOquery`](https://www.bioconductor.org/packages/release/bioc/html/GEOquery.html) library, as well as the `getGenomicRatioSetFromGEO()` function from the [`minfi`](http://bioconductor.org/packages/release/bioc/html/minfi.html) library, and the `gds_idatquery()` and `gds_idat2rg()` functions from the [`recountmethylation`](https://www.bioconductor.org/packages/devel/bioc/html/recountmethylation.html) library.

 # Additional resources